From the lows of a near fatal broken neck to the highs of a 7 Summits world speed record and beyond, this is Steve’s story.

 With all the advancements in modern medicine, spinal cord injuries are still just accepted as a life sentence.
 Why?

-Prevention is better than cure and that is why Steve want to support and raise awareness for the work that volunteer Surf Life Savers do in preventing spinal injuries on our beaches and in the wider community around Australia.
+Prevention is better than cure and that is why Steve decided to support and raise awareness for the work that volunteer Surf Life Savers do in preventing spinal injuries on our beaches and in the wider community around Australia.
 But accidents will always happen.
-For that reason Steve also wants to support and help raise funds for SpinalCure’s Project Edge program conducting cutting edge research into spinal cord injury cure.
+For that reason Steve also decided to support and help raise funds for SpinalCure’s Project Edge program conducting cutting edge research into spinal cord injury cure.

 SpinalCure’s Project Edge